 Molecular, Cellular, and Developmental Biology Education Abroad Guide

-CU Boulder Education Abroad offers over 400 programs in over 70 countries!
-You can go abroad for a semester, year, 2-12 weeks in the summer, or even winter break.
+CU Boulder Education Abroad offers over 400 programs in over 60 countries!
+You can go abroad for a semester, year, and/or 2-12 weeks in the summer.
 Going abroad is strongly encouraged by the MCDB department.
 Use the following information as a general guideline to plan your time abroad, and connect with your academic advisor as well.
 Work with Education Abroad advisors to get more details on how to get started, discuss your program options, and next steps.

 Quick Facts